Winter is coming: is your fleet ready?

 Although the sun is still shining, the chilly mornings are starting to creep in.
-My Fleet Solutions has some support to get your fleet in shape and advice from the Institute of Advance Motoring to prepare your fleet, your drivers and you, for the colder weather that’s nearing us.
+My Fleet Hub has some support to get your car maintenance in winter in shape, and with advice from the Institute of Advance Motoring to prepare your cars and fleet.

-But, there’s more… planning for really bad weather, can take a lot of time and thought.
-At My Fleet Solutions, we understand that managing a commercial fleet is more challenging than ever.
+Planning for really bad weather can take a lot of time and thought.
+We understand that managing a commercial fleet is more challenging than ever.
 That’s why we are introducing a free, one-stop solution to deal with the never-ending list of problems you face: MyService.Expert is a service, maintenance and repair dashboard where you can manage any work, including MOT that needs to be conducted on your vehicles.

 For a pre-winter check up, why not try it?
+Car maintenance in winter is crucial.
 It just takes three steps to register and it’s completely free to book any of the integrated services included in the system, to help service, maintain and repair your fleet.
 Once your vehicles details are in place, the user-friendly dashboard allows access to a nationwide garage network with great savings on fleet servicing, maintenance, repairs and MOTs, at the right price for your vehicle.

-In the meantime, here are eight essentials for drivers to carry in a vehicle:
+In the meantime, here are eight essential tips to improve your car maintenance in winter:

 - It’s always best to keep an ice-scraper and can of de-icer in your vehicle as the British weather is so unpredictable, and can be sunny one day and frosty the next.